Islamic International Ratings Agency: Functions

 The IIRA provides assessments according to the principles of Islamic finance and focuses on the development of local capital markets in member-countries of the Organization of Islamic Countries (OIC).
-This means that its assessments are in compliance with the Shari’a principles.
+This means that its assessments are in compliance with the Sharia principles.
 The IIRA sparked debate during its early years due to its focus on this assessment and announced it would only provide credit ratings in the future, which it now performs.
 In addition, aside from Shari’a ratings, the agency began offering benchmarks for issue and issuer ratings, ratings for timely repayments of debt obligations for corporations and banks.

 Organization

 Structured as an independent organization, the IIRA has a board of directors as well as a completely independent rating committee.
-It also has a Shari’a supervisory board.
+It also has a Sharia supervisory board.
 The Islamic Development Bank is a prominent shareholder, maintaining control over the institution through the Chairman of the Board of Directors, who it nominates.
 Together with its affiliates, it maintains a 42 percent stake.
-Other stakeholders include the Malaysian Rating Corporation, and Pakistan’s JCR-VIS Credit Rating Company, among others.
+Other stakeholders include the Malaysian Rating Corporation, and Pakistan's JCR-VIS Credit Rating Company, among others.